An In-Depth Explanation of Cranial Research

 From the PRM perspective, the additional component that the dural membranes can be moved by external forces applied to cranial bones has clinical practice significance, and has been demonstrated.

 Kostopoulos and Keramidas utilized a novel approach to anatomic research on a male cadaver that had been embalmed for 6 months.9 The brain tissue was removed through two cut windows, leaving intact the intracranial dural membranes.
-The measurement used was a piezoelectric element attached to the falx cerebri with the motion recorded by oscilloscope.
+The measurement used was a piezoelectric element attached to the falx cerebri with the motion recorded by an oscilloscope.
 Application of the frontal lift cranial treatment maneuver then produced a 1.44 mm elongation of the falx cerebri and a parietal lift maneuver produced a 1.08 mm elongation.
 Even on embalmed tissue, application of the sphenobasilar compression maneuver produced a -0.33 mm movement, and the sphenobasilar decompression maneuver a +0.28 mm movement of the falx cerebri.
 The Kostopoulos and Keramidas data suggest that for cranial structures there is an identifiable association between cranial maneuvers applied to the cranium and the movement of cranial dural membranes.

 The involuntary mobility of the sacrum between the ilia